Pentax Espio 140V Camera Review

 Pentax Espio 140V.

-Released in 1994, it boasts an aspherical lens element within a wide 38mm lens that extends to nearly telephoto territory at 140mm and focuses as close as 31.5” (80cm).
-It also has a built-in flash and focus, exposure, and film transport automation.
-The camera weighs 7.41oz (210g), which is fairly light for a nearly thirty-year-old gadget.
+Espio also has a built-in flash and focus, exposure, and film transport automation.
+It weighs 7.41oz (210g).
 All you really need to get started with this camera is a roll of 35mm film and an easy-to-find CR123A battery.

-In this article, I will be sharing my experience and tips for shooting a relatively cheap (sold for around $100-$200 US) and somewhat unknown fully automated zoom lens 35mm film camera: Pentax Espio 140V.
+In this article, I will be sharing my experience and tips for shooting a relatively cheap (sold for around $100-$200 US) and somewhat unknown point-and-shoot.

 In this review: Pentax Espio 140V’s 38-140mm zoom lens image quality.
 Pentax Espio 140V’s versatility — can you take it everywhere you go?
 Shooting Pentax Espio 140V: handling and ergonomics.
 Pentax Espio 140V build quality & final verdict.
 Support this blog & get premium features with GOLD memberships! ☝︎ Further reading: Compact Full-Frame 35mm Film Cameras Under $200.”